 When fully mature, Dryopteris cycadina can reach an ultimate height of 0.5–1 metres and a spread of 0.1–0.5 metres.
-For optimal growth, it prefers north–facing, east–facing, south–facing, west–facing aspect and sheltered exposure.
-It thrives best in chalk, clay, loam, sand soil types and should be placed in a full shade, partial shade position.
+For optimal growth, it prefers north–facing or east–facing or south–facing or west–facing aspect and sheltered positions.
+It thrives best in chalk or clay or loam or sand soil types and should be placed in full shade or partial shade.

 | Seasonal colour |